Skip to main content

 Native Components

-If you want to build new React Native Components that wraps around a Host Component like a unique kind of CheckBox on Android, or a UIButton on iOS, you should use a Fabric Native Component.
+If you want to build new React Native Components that wrap around a Host Component like a unique kind of CheckBox on Android, or a UIButton on iOS, you should use a Fabric Native Component.

 1. Define a JavaScript specification using Flow or TypeScript.